GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-bitbucket/index.md

 ```
 ### Review command and Gemini API calls

-Inspect the key lines of the CLI that is used in the workflow to understand how it functions.
+Review the source code for the devai cli.

-In cloudshell your can open the specific file with the following command.
+In cloudshell you can open the specific file with the following command.

 ```sh
 cloudshell edit devai-cli/src/devai/commands/review.py